robert-westenberger/knowledgebase/book-notes/computer-systems-a-programmers-perspective/a-tour-of-computer-systems.md

 Buses transfer fixed-size chunks of bytes known as words (8 bytes, 64 bits on a x86-64 system.
 I/O devices (mouses, hard disk, display) are connected to the I/O bus through controllers or adapters.
 Main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is e xecuting the program.
 The CPU executres / interprets the instructions stored in main memory.

 ### Memory is a hierarchy

+At the top of the hierarchy are smaller, faster, and costlier per byte storage devices.
+At the bottom are larger, slower, and cheaper.
+From top to bottom
+1. CPU registers that hold individual words retrieved from cache memory
+2. A series of L1 -> LN memory caches
+3. Main memory
+4. Local secondary storage (SSD/ HDD)
+5. Remote secondary storage (distributed file systems, networks, web servers)